PopcornTimeTV/PopcornTimeTV/README.md

 ##Want to help?

-Join the project [Slack channel](http://popcorntimetv.herokuapp.com) and be part of the PopcornTime experience for AppleTV.
+Join the project [Discuss](http://discuss.popcorntimece.ch) and be part of the PopcornTime experience for AppleTV.
 Designer?
 Developer?
 Curious person?
 You're welcome!
 Come in and say hello.
 Want to report a bug, request a feature or even contribute?
 You can join our community Slack group to keep up-to-date and speak to the team.

 If you plan on contributing, make sure to follow along with the guidelines found in the `CONTRIBUTING.md` file.